 How does tanking slurry work?

-Some people recommend using a bitumen coating to tank a cellar but this isn’t suitable for the entire space.
+Some people recommend using a bitumen coating to tank a cellar, but this isn’t suitable for the entire space.
 These coatings are better suited for small above ground areas and for external waterproofing.

 Tanking slurries blend together cements, aggregates and chemical modifiers to block the passage of water.
 Some also include acrylic polymer to improve the strength and make for stronger bonding to the walls as well as adding abrasion resistance.

-How to tank cellar walls?
+How do you tank cellar walls?

-A reinforced joint may also be required at the weak spots where walls meet the floor to ensure waterproofing.
+A reinforced joint may also be required at the weak spots where walls meet the floor to ensure complete waterproofing.
 This will involve cutting around 20mm into the wall, cleaning away debris and applying a coating of slurry 100mm up the wall and across the floor.
 A special sealant is then added while the slurry is still tacky, creating a cove from the wall to the floor.

 Tanking the floor

-If you want to know more about the cost, work involved and any other questions, you can contact an damp expert TapCo Homedry and we can arrange a visit to give you a comprehensive quote.
+If you want to know more about the cost, work involved and any other questions, you can contact a damp expert Tapco Homedry and we can arrange a visit to give you a comprehensive quote.